partigabor/spice/content/posts/koehler.md

 draft = "false"
 +++

-Botanical-anatomical illustrations are taken from Köhler's *Medicinal Plants*, published in three volumes between 1887 and 1898.
+Botanical-anatomical illustrations are mostly from Köhler's *Medicinal Plants*, published in three volumes between 1887 and 1898.
 These volumes are in the public domain, and can be accessed online in high definition scans.[^1]

 <!--more-->